Clebmb/encryptKeeper/README.md

   - detect decryptable PGP message blocks and create a note from them
   - detect OpenPGP key blocks and offer to import them
 - Import OpenPGP keys from the clipboard
+- Import OpenPGP signed notes from the clipboard

 ### Key management